By Post FIS, 1 Reading Lane, E8 1GQ

 - That progress has only been made as the result of additional intervention and support over and above that which is usually provided for other children/young people of a similar age.

-If you are a professional working with a family, child or young person and you feel an application for an EHC plan is required you can find guidance and forms for professionals on the following page...
+Professionals working with families, children or young person and you feel an application for an EHC plan is required you can find guidance and forms for professionals on the following page...

-You can make a request by filling out one of the forms in downloads section of this page.
-I
+You can make a request by filling out one of the forms in downloads section of this page: Documents Library

 These should also include your opinions and observations and those of your child which can be added to as the process continues.

 The following people have the right to ask a local authority to conduct an education, health and care needs assessment:

 - A young person aged 16 - 24